Did you know there’s a connection between how well your adrenal glands are functioning and gaining weight? In this article, I will explore:

 I have many resources around eating well for adrenal health.
-Everything I’ve said before – both in my article eating for adrenal health, and in my book, Is It Me or My Adrenals? applies here too.
+Everything I’ve said before – both in my article eating for adrenal glands, and in my book, Is It Me or My Adrenals? applies here too.
 Here are a few brief suggestions to remember:

 Cortisol has a natural rhythm, that works well with your circadian rhythm.
 Typically, cortisol is highest in the morning, and decreases gradually as the day progresses; it is lowest at night so restful sleep can occur.
 Eating increases cortisol, so ideally you’ll eat your largest meal early in the day, giving your body the time it needs to process it for optimal well-being.

 It’s way too easy to reach for a cup of coffee or a cookie to keep you going in the afternoon.
 So many of my patients say they have sugary snacks and caffeine because they are so easy to grab and give them quick energy.
 But trust me, eating this way is not going to help you feel good – or help you meet your weight goals.
 Often, sugar or caffeine leads to an even bigger drop in energy as the blood sugar plummets after the initial spike.
 If energy is what you need, add foods high in nutrients that support the adrenals, such as: